otto-de-legacy/varnishevent/README.rst

 REQUIREMENTS
 ============

-This version of varnishevent requires Varnish 4.1.3 through 5.0.0.
+This version of varnishevent requires Varnish 5.0.0 (exactly that version and no other).
 See the project repository for versions that are compatible with other versions of Varnish.

 DATA BUFFERS